achtnullzwei/Doorman/docs/en/reference/esphome-component.md

   serial_number: "0"
 ```

-Be sure to modify the command and event name as needed based on your configuration.
+Be sure to modify the telegram and event name as needed based on your configuration.

 ## Example YAML Configuration